Board of Directors report 2017

 The Group's corporate governance is based on the Norwegian Code of Practice for Corporate Governance, most recently updated on 30 October 2014.
 Sparebanken Møre's corporate governance report is included in the annual report in a separate section.

-SPAREBANKEN MØRE'S FULFILMENT OF ITS CORPORATE SOCIAL RESPONSIBILITIES
+SPAREBANKEN MØRE'S FULFILMENT OF ITS CORPORATE SOCIAL RESPONSIBILITY

 External environment and climate change

 Sparebanken Møre has a broadly differentiated corporate portfolio.
-A number of enterprises the Bank has made loans to have operations that will have an impact on the environment.
+A number of enterprises the Bank has granted loans to, have operations impacting the environment.
 The Bank's provision of credit gives an indirect opportunity to impact the external environment.

 Combating corruption and financial crime

-As a player in the financial industry we are subject to a range of laws and requirements aimed at countering corruption and other types of financial crime.
-Sparebanken Møre shall conduct itself according to high ethical standards and shall not be associated with activities, customers or industries of dubious repute.
+As an actor in the financial services industry, we are subject to a range of laws and requirements aimed at countering corruption and other types of financial crime.
+Sparebanken Møre shall appear with high ethical standards and shall not be associated with activities, customers or industries of dubious repute.
 It is important that each member of staff is aware of such situations, and this is also a priority for the Board of Sparebanken Møre.
-As well as focusing on the staff in this area, through internal rules and ethical guidelines, Sparebanken Møre also has both internal processes and systems that help to prevent money laundering, corruption and other financial criminal acts.
-The Bank regularly reports unusual transactions to the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime (ØKOKRIM) and focuses heavily on money laundering prevention when establishing new customer accounts and other points of contact with our customers.
+As well as focusing on the staff in this area, through internal rules and ethical guidelines, Sparebanken Møre also has both internal processes and systems helping to prevent money laundering, corruption and other financial criminal acts.
+Among other things, the Bank regularly reports suspicious transactions to the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime (ØKOKRIM).
+Anti-money laundering measures when opening accounts for new customers and in other contact with our customers are also a high priority area.

-Our Group has a zero tolerance policy when it comes to internal fraud.
+Our Group has a zero-tolerance policy when it comes to internal fraud.
 We also have a very low threshold when it comes to reporting suspected criminal acts, e.g. suspicious transactions, to the correct authorities.
 The Board receives annual reports on the number of cases sent to ØKOKRIM in this area.
-Sparebanken Møre does its utmost, through systemic measures and staff training, to ensure potential corruption and financial crime are uncovered and prevented at the earliest stage possible.
-Some of the general challenges within this area stem from the fact that criminals are increasingly becoming more speculative, and the fact that the technological opportunities for hiding corruption and financial crime are continually improving.
-Sparebanken Møre therefore cooperates with other financial industry players in order to deal with these issues and maintains an ongoing dialogue with Finance Norway, ØKOKRIM and the police.
-The number of reported cases of fraud has remained relatively stable in recent years, but fell slightly in 2016 compared with 2015.
+Sparebanken Møre does its utmost, through systemic measures and staff training, to ensure any corruption and financial crime are identified and prevented as early as possible.
+Some of the general challenges within this area stem from the fact that crimes are increasingly becoming more speculative and the fact that the technological opportunities for hiding corruption and financial crime are continually improving.
+Sparebanken Møre therefore cooperates with other financial industry actors in order to deal with these issues and maintains an ongoing dialogue with Finance Norway, ØKOKRIM and the police.
+The number of reported cases of fraud has remained relatively stable in recent years, although the trend was slightly increasing from 2016 to 2017.

-Our social responsibilities - our contribution to the local communities in Møre og Romsdal
+Our contribution to local communities in Møre og Romsdal

 The non-profit work of savings banks and savings bank foundations has its roots in the establishment of a savings bank authority in Norway in the 1820s.
-The savings banks were established to ensure the communities having some financial infrastructure.
-At the same time, banks had strong socio-political motivations.
-The general public were to be given an opportunity to invest their savings safely and be assured a sensible return.
-At the same time, parts of the profits would be used to benefit good causes and projects in the Bank's area of operations.
+The savings banks were in turn established to ensure communities having some financial infrastructure, while the banks also had strong socio-political motivations.
+The general public were to be given an opportunity to invest their savings safely and be assured a sensible return on them.
+At the same time, parts of the profits would be used to benefit good social causes in the Bank's area of operations.

-Our savings bank has two groups of owners: equity certificate holders and local communities.
-Sparebanken Møre's dividend policy plainly states that owners must be treated equally.
-The local communities in Møre og Romsdal own around 50 % of Sparebanken Møre.
-This means that half of the year's distributed profit is channelled back to our county through what we have chosen to call "dividend funds for local communities".
+Sparebanken Møre has two groups of owners: equity certificate holders and local communities.
+The Bank's dividend strategy plainly states that our owners must be treated equally.
+The local communities in Møre og Romsdal own around 50% of Sparebanken Møre, which means that half of the year's distributed profit is channelled back to the county through what we have chosen to call "dividend funds for local communities" ("TEFT funds").

-Funds of the order of NOK 100 million annually have been allocated to "dividend funds for local communities" in the last few years.
+Funds averaging NOK 120 million have been allocated as TEFT funds annually in the last few years.
 Through these funds Sparebanken Møre highlights its responsibility and social commitment to the local communities in Møre og Romsdal of which the Bank is proud to be a part.

 The funds that are allocated to publicly beneficial purposes every year are considerable.
 It is therefore important for us in Sparebanken Møre that these funds are properly managed and that we have a clear strategy concerning the purpose of the funds.
-Our vision for our corporate social responsibility is:
+Our corporate social responsibility vision is:

 Main focus areas

-A lot of people probably associate Sparebanken Møre's corporate social responsibility with support for various kinds of sports.
+A lot of people associate Sparebanken Møre's corporate social responsibility with support for various kinds of sports.
 However, we are also one of the county's most important sponsors of culture and an important contributor to various local community initiatives.
-During the last few years, we have also focused heavily on innovation and business development in close cooperation with university colleges, the university, and knowledge parks in the county.
+In the last few years, we have also focused heavily on innovation and business development in close cooperation with university colleges, the university and knowledge parks in the county.

-For the 2015 financial year NOK 115 million was allocated to dividend funds for local communities.
-During 2015 these funds have been disbursed in accordance with the Bank's main focus areas: Sports, culture, community, communication, expertise and business development.
+For the 2016 financial year NOK 141 million was allocated to dividend funds for local communities.
+These funds were distributed throughout 2017 in line with the Bank's main focus areas: sports, culture, local communities, transport, competence and business development.

-GNIST Mørestipend is Sparebanken Møre's grant scheme for talented young people aged 15-35.
-In 2016, we awarded 14 grants within the categories culture and sports, which included three top grants of NOK 100 000.
+TEFT grants are grants Sparebanken Møre gives to talented young people aged 15-35.
+In 2017, we awarded 16 grants within the categories culture and sports, which included three top grants of NOK 100,000.

-The Board of Directors is concerned with Sparebanken Møre's corporate social responsibility being handled well.
+The Board wants Sparebanken Møre's corporate social responsibility to be properly managed.
 Reports on plans, awards and the use of publicly beneficial funds are therefore prepared every six months.

 GOING CONCERN ASSUMPTION